-EXPERIENCE: Three years of professional driving experience is required.
+EXPERIENCE: Four years of professional driving experience required

-JOB KNOWLEDGE: Must have a good working knowledge of the city and its environs, including driving routes and traffic patterns.
-Must be familiar with the location of hospitals, police and fire stations within the city and its immediate surroundings.
+JOB KNOWLEDGE: Must have good working knowledge of the city and its environs, including driving routes and traffic patterns.
+Must know locations of major streets, hospitals, police and fire stations within the city and its immediate surroundings.

-LANGUAGE: English level II (Limited knowledge) Reading/Writing/Speaking is required.
+LANGUAGE: Level II (Limited knowledge) speaking/reading/writing of English is required.

-SKILLS AND ABILITIES: Must hold a valid driver’s license.
+SKILLS AND ABILITIES: Must have a valid Class B driver’s license to drive an armored and unarmored vehicle and or light truck.
+The job holder must have held a driver’s license for at least five years.
 Must have the ability to read maps and plan driving routes.
-Must have good verbal communication skills, and an ability to handle all persons with professionalism and discretion.
-Must be able to perform basic vehicle inspection and must possess intermediate level automotive maintenance skills.
-Must have basic computer skills to maintain reports and for communication purposes.
-Operates level C or D armored vehicle with defensive driving skills.
+Good verbal communication skills and ability to handle all persons with professionalism and discretion.
+Must be able to perform basic vehicle inspection and automotive maintenance skills.
+Must have basic computer skills to maintain reports and for communication purposes (MS Outlook).

 Qualifications: Local prescriptive privileges must be acquired.
 All applicants under consideration will be required to pass medical and security certifications.